Committees and working groups

 Technical Working Groups

-The Highways Meeting is a sub-group of the NTSC and has been formed to discuss and inform industry highways related topics and meets twice a year via Microsoft Teams.
+The Highways Meeting is a sub-group of the NTSC and has been formed to discuss and inform industry highways related topics and meets annually via Microsoft Teams.

 The Tall Buildings Meeting is a sub-group of the NTSC and has been formed to discuss and inform the industry on the safety regulations of tall buildings and related topics.
-The group meets twice a year at HBF’s London Office or via Microsoft Teams.
+The group meets twice a year at HBF’s London Office and/or Microsoft Teams.

 The Utilities Group meeting is a sub-group of the NTSC and has been formed to discuss and inform industry utilities-related topics.
-The group meets and meets three times a year at HBF’s London Office or via Microsoft Teams.
+The group meets twice a year at HBF’s London Office and/or Microsoft Teams.

 The Water Matters Group meeting is a sub-group of the NTSC and has been formed to discuss and inform industry water-related topics.
-The group meets and meets three times a year at HBF’s London Office or via Microsoft Teams.
+The group meets and meets twice a year at HBF’s London Office and/or Microsoft Teams.

 Regional Technical Meetings are held three times a year within eight regions in England and Wales.
 At these meetings the agendas are generally based around the discussions that take place at NTSC meetings along with regional issues.
 Regional issues are closely monitored, if there is a likelihood of these becoming national issues they are taken back to the next NTSC meeting.